 We can get a sense of the dishonesty in the reaction of the elites to the bank bailouts.
 If they really thought government solvency was at risk, they would have been aghast at the massive public purchase of toxic assets.
 But government insolvency is not their real concern.
 The thought that government policy might partly serve the interests of the wider community is the real source of consternation.
-And if it were really self-evident that budget deficits and public debt portended disaster, how could the budget deficits and public debt at the end of WWII, which were more than twice the current levels as proportions of GDP, directly precede the “golden period” of low-inflation capitalist growth?
+If it were really self-evident that government deficits and public debt portended disaster, how could the government deficits and public debt at the end of WWII, which were more than twice the current levels as proportions of GDP, directly precede the “golden period” of low-inflation capitalist growth?
 Such observations hardly settle the matter, of course, but the post-war experience should at least give pause for thought.

 At this stage, these claims will appear to be mere assertions.
 The arguments behind them require fleshing out in posts to come.
 Hopefully the effect will be stimulating.
 Irrespective of ideological differences, it is empowering to come to grips with how the system actually works and to perceive clearly the options available to us.